malejav02/Filtros-de-Kalman/README.md

 understand the   operation   of   the   algorithm   called Kalman  filter.
 In  the  development  of  this article,  the  origin  of  the  filter,
-the  bases and  generalities  of  its  operation  will  be presented  and  the one-dimensional  and multidimensional  Kalman  filterswill  be shown.
+the  bases and  generalities  of  its  operation  will  be presented  and  the one-dimensional  and multidimensional  Kalman  filters will  be shown.
 Finally, some general conclusions about these filters will be given.